Snap election: Canada

 A snap election was also called in the province of Ontario in 1990, three years into Premier David Peterson's term.
 Peterson was polling at 54%, lower than his peak popularity but still well above the opposition party leaders, and expected to be re-elected with comfortable majority.
 However, the 1990 Ontario general election backfired since it was interpreted as a sign of arrogance, with some cynically viewing it as an attempt to win another mandate before an anticipated economic recession.
 In the biggest upset in Ontario history, the Ontario New Democratic Party led by Bob Rae won an unprecedented majority government while Peterson lost his own seat to a rookie NDP candidate.
 A similar result occurred in Alberta in 2015 when Premier Jim Prentice of the governing Progressive Conservative Association of Alberta called a snap election.
 A few months before, 11 MLAs including their leader from the official opposition Wildrose Party had crossed the floor to sit with the government.
 However, the province was entering an economic recession due to the abrupt 2010s oil glut, and Prentice's budget was not well received by either the political left or right.
 The resulting Alberta New Democratic Party majority victory unseated 13 cabinet ministers and ended 44 years of Progressive Conservative government in Alberta.

 In 2021, sitting Liberal Prime Minister Justin Trudeau called a snap election in an attempt to win a majority, up from his previous minority government.
 He justified the snap election as a way for Canadians to choose which government leads them through Canada's recovery from the COVID-19 pandemic.
 However, Trudeau was widely criticized for calling the snap election while the country was in the midst of a 4th wave of Covid.
 Following the election Trudeau managed to remain Prime Minister, but the Liberal Party failed to win a majority government.

-In 2025, Liberal Prime Minister Mark Carney called a snap election for 28 April 2025, nine days after replacing Justin Trudeau as leader of the Liberal Party and Prime Minister of Canada.
+In 2025, new Liberal Prime Minister Mark Carney called a snap election for 28 April 2025, nine days after replacing Justin Trudeau as leader of the Liberal Party and Prime Minister of Canada.
+Following the election Carney managed to remain Prime Minister, but the Liberal Party failed to win a majority government.
+However, the elections saw a reversal of polling trends from mid-2023 to January 2025, which projected the Conservative party to win the election in a landslide.
+This was seen as "one of the widest on record in any democracy".